-Hostas have an incredible tolerance for the deepest shade and the damp soils, the only things they cannot tolerate is large amounts of sunlight and being to dry.
-Now there are some Hostas that don’t mind part sun, but every Hosta does benefit from some shade.
-A fun fact many don’t know about Hostas is that they are edible and are even used as a vegetable in some Asian cultures.
-That being said they can be toxic to Dogs, cats, and even horse when consumed in large quantities, this can cause symptoms of vomiting and diarrhea.
-So if you have a pet that simply cannot stop eating your plants you may want to steer clear of Hostas and look into another shade loving perennial.
+Hosta’s have an incredible tolerance for the deepest shade and the damp soils, the only things they cannot tolerate is large amounts of sunlight and being too dry.
+Now there are some hostas that don’t mind part sun, but every hosta does benefit from some shade.
+A fun fact many don’t know about hosta’s is that they are edible and are even used as a vegetable in some Asian cultures.
+That being said, they can be toxic to dogs, cats, and even horses when consumed in large quantities.
+This can cause symptoms of vomiting and diarrhea.
+So, if you have a pet that simply cannot stop eating your plants, you may want to steer clear of hostas and look into another shade-loving perennial.

-Now at our greenhouse we don’t carry every type of Hosta, in fact very few probably do because there is more than 6,100 different types of Hostas that are currently registered.
-That being said we do carry many of the popular varieties and usually bring in one or two new types every year to get a nice variety.
-My favorite Hosta by far would have to be the White Feather Hosta, it is a smaller Hosta type with gorgeous white leave that fade into soft green veins and steams.
-Truly a stunning add to any garden.
+Now at our greenhouse we don’t carry every type of hosta.
+In fact, very few probably do because there is more than 6,100 different types of hostas that are currently registered!
+That being said, we do carry many of the popular varieties and usually bring in one or two new types every year to get a nice variety.
+My favorite hosta by far would have to be the White Feather Hosta.
+It is a smaller hosta type with gorgeous white leaves that fade into soft green veins and steams.
+Truly a stunning addition to any garden!
 The unfortunate part about the White Feather Hosta is that it is quite fickle about its location and water.
-Due to its mostly white leaves it can’t handle heavy sun and needs a fairly cool location and cannot be over watered.
-However if you succeed I promise that this Hosta will not disappoint you.
+Due to its mostly white leaves, it can’t handle heavy sun and needs a fairly cool location and cannot be over watered.
+However, if you succeed I promise that this hosta will not disappoint you!

-Another favorite in contrast to the delicate White Feather is the Blue Angel Hosta.
-This Hosta gets massive with large, heart-shaped blue/green leaves and purple flower stocks.
-The Blue Angel Hosta is simply gorgeous for beside a shady water feature to get that secret garden look.
-With its large heart shaped leave it gains a full bush like form that is very unique and lush.
-Something I have always loved about Hostas is that every single one is unique, and there are so many different leaf shapes, colours, and sizes.
-There is a Hosta for every occasion and gardens style.
-If you are needing a lovely leafy feature in your shady areas, I highly recommend you get one of the many varieties of Hostas to add that final touch to your backyard paradise!
+Another favourite in contrast to the delicate White Feather is the Blue Angel Hosta.
+This hosta gets massive with large, heart-shaped blue/green leaves and purple flower stocks.
+The Blue Angel Hosta is simply gorgeous for beside a shady water feature to get that “secret garden” look.
+With its large heart shaped leaves, it gains a full bush like form that is very unique and lush.
+Something I have always loved about hostas is that every single one is unique, and there are so many different leaf shapes, colours, and sizes.
+There is a hosta out there for every occasion and garden style.
+If you are needing a lovely leafy feature in your shady areas, I highly recommend you get one of the many varieties of hostas to add that final touch to your backyard paradise!